philcryer/basejump/README.md

 ./basejump
 ```

 When it's done, close/reopen your terminal session and you should be all set.
-YMMV, Not responsible for lost or stolen articles, offer not valid in Tennessee.
+YMMV, Not responsible for lost or stolen articles, this offer not valid in Tennessee.
 Sorry Tennessee!

 ## issues?